dcasegr/ethgas-demo/README.md

 ## Setup
 Edit src/config.js and populate `rpc` value with Ethereum node address.
 Node must have RPC running and allow requests from http://localhost:3000.

-Alternatively, you can use the MetaMask browser extension as your Ethereum node.
+Alternatively, you can use the MetaMask browser extension as your Ethereum node by setting the `enableMetaMask: true`.
 This is NOT recommended as MetaMask does not expose pending transactions, to some of the data points will be inaccurate;

 ## Run